chrisjmit/tic-tac-toe/README.md

 *A game is over when all fields are taken*

 Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

+## To do

+- Add winning logic for diagonal and column
+- Refactoring functions in view of the single responsibility principle